Skip to navigation | Skip to main content | Skip to footer

 Considering research in biotechnology or biological sciences?

-Each year, we offer undergraduate students from universities across the UK the opportunity to undertake a research experience placement at The University of Manchester, funded through the Biotechnology and Biological Sciences Research Council through our BBSRC North West Doctoral Programme in Bioscience.
+Each year, we offer undergraduate students from universities across the UK the opportunity to undertake a research experience placement at The University of Manchester, funded through the Biotechnology and Biological Sciences Research Council (BBSRC) through our BBSRC North West Doctoral Programme in Bioscience.

 Applications for this placement are currently closed